ananyakmehta/AAFSEC/README.md

 ### Phase 1: Representation Experiments

-This phase uses only 1–2 fast, stable models (Logistic Regression and Random Forest) to isolate the effect of *how the audio is represented*, before introducing model complexity.
+This phase uses only 1–2 fast, stable models (Logistic Regression and Random Forest) to isolate the effect of how the audio is represented, before introducing model complexity.
 The goal is to lock in the best temporal segmentation and feature set before running the full model comparison.

 #### Test 1: Temporal Representation